jmjos/ratatoskr/README.md

 If you wish to contribute, please contact me at my univeristy email address jan.joseph@ovgu.de.
 We offer student development jobs for students from Magdeburg.

 ## Credits
-A special thanks to my student Sven Wrieden for his amazing help with the project.
+A special thanks to my students Sven Wrieden and Imad Hajjar for their amazing help with the project.

 ## License